IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Again, open the OpenWhisk UI.
 Select the `API` tab.
 Click the `Create an OpenWhisk API` button (only visible if you haven't created any API before).
+If you already have an API, click `Create Managed API` instead.
 As `API name` specify `weatherAPI`.
-Leave everything else as-is and click the `Save` button at the bottom of the screen.
+Leave everything else as-is and click the `Save & Expose` button at the bottom of the screen.

 On the next screen select the `Definition` tab from the navigation on the left of the screen.
 Click the `Create Operation` button.